chowdhuryj-github/AutoCompleter/README.md

 * ```static String format(long nanoseconds)``` — returns a human-friendly string representing the number of nanoseconds.

 ## Lab 11 | Building AutoCompleter Application
-Created a User Interface (UI) where users are able to type words into a search box.
+Created a JavaFX Application where users are able to type words into a search box.
 A list of matches is then shown after a letter is typed.
-Below the search bar, the time needed to find an exact match and all matched with the same letters typed in would be displayed.
+Below the search bar, the time needed to find an exact match and all matched with the same letters typed in would be displayed. \n

-Ok
+### Ordered List & Binary Search Tree Implementation
+Implemented the AutoCompleter interface using an ordered list and a binary search tree.
+For the ordered list, a ```Collections.binarySearch()``` call was utilised.